cds-snc/platform-forms-client/README.md

 Browse web application on `http://localhost:3000`.

-### Speech input prototype
+### Speech input proof of concept

+This experiment answers the question: can a respondent record a short answer in the browser and receive a usable English or French transcription through a self-hosted service?

-The optional speech input prototype records audio in the browser and sends it to the application's `/api/speech-to-text` route.
-That route forwards the request to a service you operate; audio is never sent to the browser's Web Speech provider.
+The proof of concept records audio in the browser and sends it to the application's `/api/speech-to-text` route.
+That route forwards the request to a service you operate;
+audio is never sent to the browser's Web Speech provider.
+The initial scope is one real public form text field and a working end-to-end request.
+Production rollout, broad field coverage, GPU infrastructure, monitoring, retention policy, and polished accessibility or error-recovery flows are intentionally out of scope until the path is shown to work.

 Enable it with these server environment variables: